catseye/Tamsin/README.markdown

 Quick Start
 -----------

+The Tamsin reference repository is [hosted on Github](https://github.com/catseye/tamsin).

-This repository contains the reference implementation of Tamsin, written in Python.
-It can interpret a Tamsin program, and compile a program written in (core) Tamsin to C.
+This repository contains the reference implementation of Tamsin, called `tamsin`, written in Python.
+It can interpret a Tamsin program, and compile a program written in (core) Tamsin to C.  The distribution also contains implementations of the Tamsin scanner and parser written in Tamsin itself (although we're still a ways from a fully bootrapped implementation.)

+While the interpreter is fine for prototyping, note that some informal benchmarking revealed the compiled C programs to be about 30x faster.

-To start using it,
+To start using `tamsin`,

 *   Clone the repository — `git clone https://github.com/catseye/tamsin`
 *   Either: